Who Pays? The CalPERS Pension Buck Identifies the Income Sources of Public Employee Pensions

 Some people believe that taxpayers fund the total cost of public pensions.
 This is untrue.

 The largest contribution comes from CalPERS investment dollars, with additional funding from employee and employer contributions.
 Workers currently contribute up to 15.25 percent of their paycheck to help fund their own pensions.

-The updated CalPERS Pension Buck illustrates the sources of income that fund public employee pensions.
-Pension fund income over the last 20 years (as of June 2014) shows that every dollar spent on public employee pensions comes from 67 cents of investment earnings, 21 cents from employers and 12 cents from employees.
+The CalPERS Pension Buck illustrates the sources of income that fund public employee pensions.
+Based on data over the past 20 years ending June 30, 2015, for every dollar CalPERS pays in pensions, 65 cents comes from investment earnings, 22 cents from employer contributions, and 13 cents from employee contributions.

-CalPERS pension payments generate more than $30 billion of economic activity per year in California, supporting more than 113,000 jobs and generating nearly $800 million in sales and property tax revenue every year.
+CalPERS pension payments generate nearly $31 billion of economic activity per year in California, supporting almost 105,000 jobs and generating more than $716 million in sales and property tax revenue every year.